 Contrast-enhanced computed tomography (CECT) of the abdomen revealed a well-defined, non-enhancing, 8 x 7 cm hypodense lesion within the splenic parenchyma, involving the superior pole.
 (Fig. 2).

 Hematologic and physical examinations were unremarkable.
+Could you please share the laboratory results and acute phase reactants?
 Hydatid serology was negative, confirming the diagnosis of a non-parasitic splenic cyst (NPSC).
 Given the patient's young age and the peripheral location of the cyst, spleen-preserving laparoscopic fenestration was planned.

 Surgical Technique